Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

 More than ever, companies are focused on creating a desirable employee experience.
-High employee satisfaction and engagement can increase productivity, performance, attendance, morale and retention.
+High employee engagement and satisfaction can boost productivity, performance, attendance, morale and retention.

-Conversely, stressed employees who feel overworked and undervalued become burned out, leading to a drop in performance and retention rates.
-As an employer, it is your responsibility to keep your employees in the former group and prevent employee burnout from happening.
-This is good for both your employees and your business.
+Conversely, employees who feel stressed, overworked or undervalued are more likely to burn out, leading to a drop in both performance and retention.
+As an employer, it’s your responsibility to keep your team in the former group and take proactive steps to prevent burnout.
+This benefits your employees and your business.
+We’ll explore what employee burnout looks like, why it happens and the practical steps businesses can take to prevent it.

 What is employee burnout?

-Employee burnout is the state of physical or mental exhaustion caused by workplace stress or excessive work hours.
-Burnout typically starts out slow and builds over time, until the employee experiences feelings of helplessness, failure, defeat, detachment and cynicism.
+Employee burnout is a state of physical or mental exhaustion caused by workplace stress or excessive work hours.
+Burnout typically builds gradually, until the employee experiences feelings of helplessness, failure, defeat, detachment and cynicism.
 Employees with burnout tend to feel less accomplished and less satisfied with their work.

-The causes of employee burnout typically fall into three categories.
+The causes of employee burnout generally fall into three categories.

-• Personality factors: The people most likely to burn out quickly are over-achievers, perfectionists and pessimists.
+• Personality traits: The people most likely to burn out quickly are overachievers, perfectionists and pessimists.

-• Work-related stress: An overwhelming workload, increased job demands without commensurate benefits, a lack of recognition or feedback, and a loss of faith in leadership can all contribute to burnout.
+• Work-related stressors: An overwhelming workload, increased job demands without commensurate benefits, a lack of recognition or feedback, and a loss of faith in leadership can all contribute to burnout.

 How employers can prevent employee burnout